Recipes Viewing archives for "Snacks"

 You can make all kinds of juices and add cultured veggies or kombucha to the juice.
 The combinations are endless.
 Stay tuned - we are going to be adding a lot of juice recipes to my Biotic Pro membership site.

-This is the bread I make most often for my family.
+This is the bread is a fun loaf to make.
 Four ingredients, 5 minutes of prep and overnight in the fridge.
 Then bake fresh in the morning or later in the day.

 Allowing the bread to rise in the refrigerator allows the bread to continue to work slowly adding special bacteria to the bread and reducing the inhibitors that are so hard on the body.
 This also increasing nutrients to allow the bread to become more digestible.